louisvarley/mbiiez/README.md

-## Latest News for Ubuntu 22.04
+## Latest News for Ubuntu 22.04+

 Since the latest version of Ubuntu 22.04, there has been many conflicts with Python2/3 and dotnet not supporting sdk 3.1.
 I have provided a working solution by reverting to the previous way to update with dotnet.
 You may need to run the update.sh option 3 several times to get all the updates.
-On certain vps like mine it hangs alot but others I have tried works fine.
+On certain vps like mine it hangs alot but others I have tried works that runs fine.

 ## Update (Requires Ubuntu Server 20.04+)/ Changelog